-- We’ll schedule a phone consultation with you if your initial application is in order.
+- We’ll schedule a video consultation with you if your initial application is approved.
 The entire conversation usually lasts about 30 minutes.
-In that time we’ll give you an overview of the entire process and give you time to ask us any questions you may have.
+In that time we’ll give you an overview of the entire process, and you’ll have time to ask us any questions you may have.

 - Once you’re selected it’s time for us to screen you.
-You’ll spend one day at our Los Angeles offices undergoing psychological, medical and genetic screenings.
+You’ll typically spend one day near the IVF doctor’s office the parents are working with undergoing psychological, medical, and genetic screenings.

 - Now you’re ready for your medical cycle.
 This phase usually lasts between two and three weeks and includes injectable medications.
 The needles are very small and the injections are typically pain-free.
 The medicines will stimulate your ovaries and produce follicles.
 We expect you to make and keep doctor’s appointments a few times per week during this phase.
 These appointments are vital to ensure your body is responding to the medications appropriately and track your progress.

-- Retrieval Day.
-Once your body is ready for egg retrieval you will again see a doctor.
-About 90% of the procedures are done in the L.A. area.
+- Finally, it’s egg retrieval day.
+Once your body is ready for egg retrieval you will again see the IVF doctor.
+About 90% of the procedures are done in the Los Angeles area.
 The doctor will insert a transvaginal ultrasound wand and pierce each follicle to retrieve your eggs.
 The procedure lasts about 15-20 minutes, but you should plan to be at the clinic for three hours.
 If you are traveling from out of town you should plan to be away for four to seven days, as we will do your final monitoring appointments on site.
 If you are local, doctors will release you to travel home immediately following the procedure.